step-security-bot/go-dev-container/README.md

 This script is used to more easily start Visual Studio code and hop into the Dev Container from the terminal that it is ran from.

 - Open the `dev.sh` file and set a `docker_exec_command` if desired, this is optional but if this repo is used a lot, it is a nice to have.
 This will create a command in the users `.bashrc` and `.zshrc` to quickly exec into this running dev container.
 - Change `project_name` to match the name of the repository.
-Exaple: If your root project repository is called `my-go-project` then set `project_name` to `my-go-project`
+Example: If your root project repository is called `my-go-project` then set `project_name` to `my-go-project`

 To use the `./dev.sh` script, simply run it, then when VS Code opens, there should be a prompt at the bottom right of the editor saying "Folder contains a Dev Container . . .".
 Click the "Reopen in Container" button and VS Code will open the dev container and attach to it.
 ![Reopen in Container](.devcontainer/reopen_in_container.png)